artificial-scientist-lab/AriadneVR/README.md

 To run correctly an active internet connection is therefore required.
 If this is not desired, these components need to be made available locally.
-VRiadne also uses the [Line](/https://github.com/mrdoob/three.js/tree/dev/examples/jsm/lines) addon from [THREE.js](https://github.com/mrdoob/three.js) which isn't included in the THREE.js version shipping with A-Frame.
+AriadneVR also uses the [Line](/https://github.com/mrdoob/three.js/tree/dev/examples/jsm/lines) addon from [THREE.js](https://github.com/mrdoob/three.js) which isn't included in the THREE.js version shipping with A-Frame.
 This addon is included in the code with minimal changes [here](./src/lines/).

 ## Setup & Installation

-As a WebVR experience VRiadne does not require installation.
+As a WebVR experience AriadneVR does not require installation.
 To try it out simply visit our hosted [instance]() in the browser.</br>
 For full customizability, i.e. adding custom graphs, access to the host platform is required, hence we recommend setting up your own instance, either locally or on the Web via e.g. [GitHub Pages](https://docs.github.com/en/pages).
 For more options see the [A-Frame documentation](https://aframe.io/docs/1.4.0/introduction/hosting-and-publishing.html) on the topic.
 The barebone html-site is given with [vr_env_standalone.html](./vr_env_standalone.html).